jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

     verify(myMockImpl, atLeastOnce).testCall

 !SLIDE bullets incremental transition=blindY
 .notes Static methods would be those on Objects.
-Important to avoid shared mocks to avoid thread safety issues if tests are executed in parallel
+Important to avoid shared mocks to avoid thread safety issues if tests are executed in parallel.
+Note that I told you earlier to mark methods other than receive in an actor "final" for optimization - that means you cannot mock those methods.
 # Things Not To Do with Mockito

 * Do not mock final classes